 The more weight you put on the string, the more bow damage it will face.
 Pulling more will put more weight on the string, hence on the bow.

 Compound bows are more prone to damage than any regular ones.
-As compound bows come with multiple parts attached together when you have a compound bow dry fired, it is more likely to respond violently towards the vibration.
-Plus, it stores more energy than other bows that can create more significant damage.
-So dry firing a compound bow is more severe than any other cases.
+As compound bows come with multiple moving parts attached together when you have a compound bow dry fired, it is more likely to respond violently towards the vibration.
+Plus, it stores more energy than other bows, creating more significant damage.
+So dry firing a compound bow is more severe than any other case.
+But regardless of bow type, never try dry fire archery.

 But regardless of bow type, never try dry fire archery.